paulscherrerinstitute/std_detector_buffer/website/std-daq-doc/docs/Services/interface.md

 This is a set of services responsible for saving images requested by the user to files in `hdf5` format.
 The sources of the metadata and image data can be specified separately as long as they adhere to common [internal protocol](#basic-metadata--ram-buffer-interface).

 The part of the system consists of 2 types of services.
 Single `driver` responsible for communication with the user and controlling of `N` writers responsible for parallel writing of the data to end point (usually `gpfs`).
+Additionally, one can configure special metadata driver specific for each detector type.
+This service will create separate file consisting of metadata for all images.

 ### `std_det_driver` Service